 However, you need to set these feelings aside and think about your children instead.
 Kids benefit from having multiple adult figures in their lives.
 Take some time to get to know this new partner.
 Do they have the best interest of your children at heart?
 If they do, you can feel good knowing they will provide your kids with pure love.

-Rushing Into Relationships Isn’t Wise
+Rushing Into Relationships Isn’t Wise.

 No one enters into a new relationship expecting it will fail, but many relationships don’t last.
 If you want to introduce a new partner to your children, it’s best to take your time.
-Make sure this person is in it for the long-haul.
+Make sure this person is in it for the long haul.
 After all, you don’t want your kids to fall in love with a new partner, only to have them leave.

 Some children may even rebel against a new partner.
 This reaction is normal.
-Kids often think your partner is trying to replace their other parent.
+Kids often think their partner is trying to replace their other parent.
 Remember to reassure them that this isn’t the case.
 Make sure your children still have plenty of time with your co-parent.
 Bringing someone new into the picture takes time, and you shouldn’t rush or force the situation.

 Keep the Line of Communication Open

 Create a safe place where everyone can discuss family situations together.
 Always be respectful of other partners, even if they aren’t your favorite person in the world.
 Adults should be able to talk about the needs of the children in a civil manner.
-Make one-on-one time for each child, so they don’t feel left out.
+Make one-on-one time for each child so they don’t feel left out.
 Doing so will ensure every member of your growing family feels important and loved.

 Seek Family Therapy When Needed